-A petitioner who wished LARA to consider a pilot project for approval would have to submit a petition containing the name, address, telephone number, electronic mail address, and Michigan license number of the pharmacist responsible for overseeing the proposed project.
-The petition also would have to include the specific location where the proposed project would be conducted, as well as the Michigan license number of the pharmacy and a statement that the license of the pharmacy and any pharmacist involved with the project was current and would remain in good standing for the project's duration.
+A petitioner who wished the Board to consider a pilot project for approval would have to submit a petition containing the name, address, telephone number, electronic mail address, and Michigan license number of the pharmacist responsible for overseeing the proposed project.
+The petition also would have to include the specific location where the proposed project would be conducted, as well as the Michigan license number of the pharmacy and a statement that the license of the pharmacy and any pharmacist involved with the project was current, was not under investigation for or subject to a sanction for a Code violation, and would remain in good standing for the project's duration.